-The 2nd annual Mount Sinai Health Hackathon was an exciting 48-hour multidisciplinary competition focused on creating novel technology solutions for problems in healthcare.
-This year’s theme was cancer.
+The 3rd annual Mount Sinai Health Hackathon will take place on October 19-21 2018.
+It is an exciting 48-hour multidisciplinary competition focused on creating novel technology solutions for problems in healthcare.
+This year’s theme is Rare Diseases.

 Health Hackathon Finalists